 Complete and submit your application online:

-- Note the online application form strictly enforces word limits, and page limits should be adhered to—additional pages will not be considered by the selection committee
+- Note the application form strictly enforces word limits and page limits —additional pages will not be considered by the selection committee

-The grants are for research that is specifically focused on advancing the diversity and inclusion activities within the Faculty of Medicine, Dentistry and Health Sciences (MDHS), for staff and/or students.
+- The grants are for research specifically focused on advancing the diversity and inclusion activities within the Faculty of Medicine, Dentistry and Health Sciences (MDHS), for staff and/or students.

-The grants are available up to a maximum period of 12 months, nominally for the period 1 January to 31 December 2023.
+- The grants are available for a maximum period of 12 months, nominally for the period 1 January to 31 December 2024.

-Recipients are required to provide a written report at the six month point, and also on completion of the grant.
+- Recipients are required to provide an update at the six month point, and also on completion of the grant.
 This report should provide information on the research achievements, publishable outcomes, links to knowledge translation activity, and details of applications submitted to external funding bodies.

 Advocating for early to mid career academics in MDHS